codesilva/codesilva.github.io/_drafts/pitches/2025/jsnation-how-to-contrib-to-nodejs.md

 ## Short Bio

-I'm a Software Developer who loves challenges.
-In 2024, I started contributing to NodeJS, and it has been an amazing experience!
-I fell in love with the community, with libuv, and even more, with JavaScript.
+In 2024, I started contributing to NodeJS (https://github.com/nodejs/node/commits/main/?author=geeksilva97), and it has been an amazing experience!
+I fell in love with the community and, even more, with JavaScript.

-I could do that and so you.
+I'm just a regular person who loves challenges and learning new things.
+If I could do it, you can do it too!